-Wetlands Most in Danger After the U.S. Supreme Court’s Sackett v.
+Wetlands and Streams Most in Danger After the U.S. Supreme Court’s Sackett v.
 EPA Ruling

-Scale based on state wetland protections and state legislative limits to clean water safeguards
+Scale based on current state water protections, state legislative limits to clean water safeguards, and federal data on quantity of streams and wetlands in states

 Colorado